ngageoint/hootenanny/test-files/cases/attribute/network/highway-2927-way-member-tags-1.off/README.txt

+This test seg faults after completion, so is disabled until that is fixed - see #3137

-This is an Attribute Conflation test for retaining way tags for ways added to a multilinestring relation during the handling of bridges.
+This is an Attribute Conflation test with the Network Roads algorithm for retaining way tags for ways added to a multilinestring relation during the handling of bridges.

 The road Autopista: Francisco Fajardo should retain its road type tags.
 This road gets added to a multilinestring relation during conflation due to the fact a bridge exists in the middle of it.
 Previously, the Eastern end of the road was losing its type tags.